martinkearn/Content/Demos/JS Task Runners/Gulp with ASP.net.md

-# Gulp with ASP.net 5
+# Gulp with ASP.NET Core 1.0
-This demo installs gulp into an empty asp.net 5.0 project, creates a gulpfile.js, minifies css and deploy to wwwroot on build
+This demo installs gulp into an ASP.NET Core 1.0 project, creates a gulpfile.js, minifies css and deploy to wwwroot on build

 ### Pre-reqs
-* Visual Studio 2015 with ASP.NET 5 RC1 or newer
+* Visual Studio 2015 with ASP.NET Core 1.0 RC1 or newer

 ## Create a new project
 Visual Studio 2015 > File > New > Project > Web > ASP.NET Web Application

-ASP.NET 5 Templates > Empty
+ASP.NET Core 1.0 Templates > Empty

 ## Add Packages.json (NPM)
 *We need Package.json to be able to add NPM packages to the solution.
 Package.json is the NPM configuration file.*